biojava/biojava.github.io/_wikis/BioJava:Tutorial:Implementing_Changeable.md

 Using ChangeSupport directly
 ----------------------------

-The previous example used ChangeSupport to store a list of listeners but via the AbstractChangeable class.
+The previous example used `ChangeSupport` to store a list of listeners but via the `AbstractChangeable` class.
 Java only allows classes to inherit from one other class.
-This means that if you have a class that must implement Changeability but already is derived from another class, you can't use AbstractChangeable.
-You can, however, still use ChangeSupport.
-To illustrate this, we will look at the code in AbstractChangeable that wires in the ChangeSupport object.
+This means that if you have a class that must implement `Changeability` but already is derived from another class, you can't use `AbstractChangeable`.
+You can, however, still use `ChangeSupport`.
+To illustrate this, we will look at the code in `AbstractChangeable` that wires in the `ChangeSupport` object.

-AbstractChangeable is in the package org.biojava.utils, and implements Changeable.
+`AbstractChangeable` is in the package `org.biojava.utils`, and implements `Changeable`.
 It is abstract as you must sub-class to provide code to actualy fire events.

     package org.biojava.utils;